 - National and statewide organizations that cannot demonstrate a local presence in Lewis, Mason, or Thurston Counties

 - Re-granting organizations, service clubs, and service club foundations

-- Schools, school districts, PTOs, preschools, childcare centers, camps, and sports teams
+- Schools, school districts, PTOs, preschools, childcare centers, camps, and sports teams/clubs

 Exceptions: Organizations with a regional or statewide geography whose applications demonstrate how grant funds will be used for programs and services within our geography.
 Faith-based organizations whose applications demonstrate programs that meet a critical need in the community and do not require religious participation.
 Organizations that offer childcare, including camps, whose applications demonstrate robust or inclusive programming or service to underserved populations.

 The Community Foundation of South Puget Sound does not support organizations that discriminate on the basis of race, ethnicity, religion, gender, gender identity or expression, sexual orientation, disabilities, age, status as a veteran, national origin, or any other protected classes.